isaacwisdom/RemarkableLamyEraser/README.md

 The actions currently being implemented are:
 - [X] undo *(working only for portrait view with right hand orientation)*
 - [ ] redo
+- [ ] erase (needed for RM1 support, since it can't use the Marker Plus style rubber events)
 - [ ] erase selection
+- [ ] select